vrnavi/Realistic-Unreality/README.md

 ---

-This modpack is shipped WITHOUT the Earth world.
+This modpack is shipped WITHOUT the Earth world, as it's roughly 15 GB in size.
 In order to play this modpack in Singleplayer, you will have to generate one yourself.

 **Here's a quick guide to create a world for this modpack.**
 1. Visit [this website](https://earth.motfe.net/), and click on Downloads.